ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 .. _UnitId:

+An **unit identifier** identifies a component along with the module substitution (possibly trivial) which describes how the library was instantiated.
+However, the precise instantiation is not necessarily conveyed

+identifier
-A **unit identifier** consists of a component identifier combined with a module substitution describing how the library is instantiated.
+combined with a module substitution describing how the library is instantiated.
 Non-Backpack libraries do not have a module substitution (since they have no signatures to fill).
 A unit identifier with no free module variables (see below) uniquely identifies an instantiated library for